Working with Beams and Posts

 2. Cutting the Sides.
-Measure the distance between floor & ceiling, & subtract 1, inch from this measurement to provide a fitting allowance.
+Measure the distance between floor and ceiling, and subtract 1, inch from this measurement to provide a fitting allowance.
 Cut four pieces of stock to length.
 Use a table saw to miter each edge.
 Then test-fit the assembly around the post.

-3. Assembling & Installing the Box.
-Spread a thin film of wood glue on the edges, & use finishing nails to nail three sides of the box together.
-Then slip the three sides over the post, & nail the fourth side into place.
+3. Assembling and Installing the Box.
+Spread a thin film of wood glue on the edges, and use finishing nails to nail three sides of the box together.
+Then slip the three sides over the post, and nail the fourth side into place.
 Toenail the box into the floor as well as the beam above.

 4. Finishing the Box.
 Use sand- paper or a rasp to round over the edges of the box.
-Typically, a post is located in the middle of a room & sanding it minimizes impact damage, both to the box & to those who may bump into it accidentally.
-Sand it smooth, stain it, & then fill the holes with putty.
+Typically, a post is located in the middle of a room and sanding it minimizes impact damage, both to the box and to those who may bump into it accidentally.
+Sand it smooth, stain it, and then fill the holes with putty.
 The box can also be painted.